pedromst2000/Tkinter-Recipes-manage-App/README.md

 - `File database` contains all the CRUD operations logic of the app (create, read, update, delete) to manage the database.

 - `File utils` contains functions that are used in the app or auxiliar logic that is needed for certain parts of the app, to avoid `code repetition`.

+- `Folder Widget` contains widget classes that can be reusable in the app (navbar, menu, canvas, ...)